 Ø Mind and movement connection: it took me over one calendar year when I was beginning, to be able to feel my upper back from these exercises.
 Be persistent, give yourself time and be patient and this connection will happen.

-Because you can't always see the upper back it does have a tendency to get neglected as far as training it goes .
-Anybody who has brought their upper back development up to par with the chest and arms: will easily be able to see their upper back from the front.
-So now...
+Because we can't see the upper back it does have a tendency to get neglected as far as training goes .
+Anyone who has brought their upper back development up to par with the chest and arms: will easily be able to see their upper back from the front.
+So...

 If you bring all of these elements into your upper back training, your shirt size is going to increase!
-Thanks for stopping by, I hope training upper back helped you out, DWT.
+Thanks for stopping by, I hope training upper back has helped out.